Hosted, Local, Mailbox and Proxy Agents

 Local Agents can use a Mailbox to ensure that no messages are lost when they are temporarily disconnected from the network; the Mailbox acts as a message buffer, storing communications until the Agent comes back online and ready to process them.
 Indeed, this feature enables interaction with other Agents or functions without the Agent being online continuously.

-In order to set up a mailbox for a local Agent, you first need to create and configure a local Agent.
-The Agent's address is used to register it on the Agentverse, and then to generate a Mailbox API key for your Agent.
+In order to set up a mailbox for a local Agent, you first need to create and configure the local Agent.
 For instance, consider the following basic Agent: